 We are so busy in our lives now that it is easy to forget how much difference giving care can make in the day of the person that needs it.
 I was reminded of this many times one recent day, when I spent the day entirely with my three month old and my three year old son.
 It is a new routine still for me to have both boys, and I am not yet confident in the rhythm of our days.
 Caring for the young baby has taken a lot of attention and effort away from the three year old, and we can all feel it.
 Three year olds are not easy and also my patience is already a little thin for the standard reasons: the baby, our move into a new house, and other normal personal matters.
 The three year old takes the hit much of the time.
 He appears so capable, especially when measured against the baby, that we ask much of him.
 We require independence, both for practical reasons and also because his father and I both believe in fostering it.

 But he still doesn't know that his footsteps are loud or that doors opening and closing wake babies, or that grownups need quiet time, too.
 He knows what we tell him, but he doesn't feel it in his bones.
 He does know the disappointed look on my face when I'm not happy with something he has done.
-His unexpected, unsolicited and totally sincere apology one recent afternoon after waking the baby almost broke my heart, as it really highlighted how much I'm asking of him lately, and how I need to be mindful of the attention that his little heart requires even as he continues to look so grown up.
+His unexpected, unsolicited and totally sincere apology one recent afternoon after waking the baby almost broke my heart, as it really highlighted how demanding I can be, and how I need to be mindful of the attention that his little heart requires even as he continues to look so grown up.

 I have a lot to do right now, just like any responsible adult.
 And I'm not planning on giving up my personal goals or projects just because I have young children.
 However, I am planning to keep practicing patience, as much as I can muster each day.
 Caregiving has interfered many times in the writing of this post, which I had originally hoped to publish weeks ago, on Valentine's Day.
 I have at times responded graciously to those interruptions and at other times in ways that leave room for improvement.
-Care giving is beautiful in that way...we have so many chances to get it right.
+Care giving is beautiful that way...if we are lucky, we have many, many chances to get it right.
 This year I will be continuing to work hard in service of that goal.